 Precaution during test

 - The internal surface of the mould should be cleaned and free from moisture.

-- The base plate or surface should be free from vibrations or shocking.
+- The base plate or surface should be free from vibrations or shocks.

-- This test is done just after sampling nearly after 2 minutes.
+- This test is done just after sampling for nearly after 2 minutes.

-Following chart shows the Slump Value of concrete for different Degree of workability for various placing conditions:
+The following chart shows the Slump Value of concrete for different Degrees of workability for various placing conditions: